 What is a tomato diet?

 Another variant of a tomato diet is healthier than consuming only tomatoes.
 It includes the addition of tomatoes and tomato products to your daily meals.
 This type is more balanced and less restrictive, therefore making it a lot easier to follow.
-Although it might not have such an impressive slimming effect, it will definitely improve your health and wellness.
+Although it might not have such an impressive slimming effect, it has the potential to improve your health and wellness.

 Tomato, like all other popular vegetables, is filled to the brim with vital nutrients.
-100 grams (3.5 ounces) of raw red tomatoes contain the following (6):
+1/2 cup of raw red tomatoes contain the following (6):

 - Calories: 18 kcal